WNSX: History

 The station signed on in 1999 as WNSX.
 It originally simulcast its then-sister station WMDI (now WBKA).

 In 2001, the station was purchased by Clear Channel Communications for $1.1 million.
 It began simulcasting the classic rock format of its sister station 101.7 WFZX.
 WNSX later flipped to a sports radio format, carrying Fox Sports Radio for several years before returning to a simulcast of WFZX.

 In 2005, the station was sold to Stony Creek Broadcasting, with Mark L. Osborne as managing member.
 The cost was $800,000.
 WNSX then switched to its current format of classic hits.

+In 2024, the station was sold to Codin Broadcasting, LLC.